 Before the Boston Red Sox won the World Series in 2004, Red Sox fans talked about something called The Curse of the Bambino, as if it was a real thing.
-Cubs fans talked about a billy goat and Bartman, and various other sports organizations’ fans develop other myths for why the guys on their team can’t defeat the guys on the other team.
-No myth, in my lifetime, would prove as popular, or as profitable, as the The Curse of the Bambino.
-It involved a sale of the greatest athlete of his generation, Babe Ruth, from the Red Sox to the Yankees, and it might be the one myth that has any merit, albeit in the short term.
+Chicago Cubs fans talked about a billy goat and Bartman, and various other sports organizations’ fans developed their own myths for why the guys on their team couldn’t defeat the guys on the other team.
+No myth, in my lifetime, would prove as popular, or as profitable, as the The Curse of the Bambino however.
+Most people who watched baseball know of the sale of the greatest athlete of his generation, Babe Ruth, from the Red Sox to the Yankees, and it might be the one myth that has any merit, albeit in the short term.

-At the point of sale the Red Sox won five World Series trophies, and the New York Yankees won zero.
-After the sale of Babe Ruth in 1920, and up until 2004, the Yankees won 26 World Series and the Red Sox won zero.
-More important to this myth, the Yankees won four World Series between 1920 and 1932, with Babe Ruth, and the Red Sox won zero.
-As anyone who knows anything about sports, winning breeds winning, and the Yankees went on an unprecedented run between 1936 and 1962 that some Red Sox fans could attribute to the sale of Babe Ruth, if the idea that winning breeds winning means anything.
+At the point of sale, the Red Sox won five World Series, and the New York Yankees hadn’t won one yet.
+After the sale of Babe Ruth in 1920, and up until 2004, the Yankees won 26 World Series and the Red Sox didn’t win any.
+More important to this myth, the Yankees won four World Series between 1920 and 1932, with Babe Ruth, and the Red Sox weren’t even in contention.
+As anyone who knows anything about sports, winning breeds winning, and the Yankees went on an unprecedented run between 1936 and 1962 that some Red Sox fans attributed to the sale of Babe Ruth.

-Most of us have experienced a bout of insomnia over what we considered a crucial mistake.
-How many of us have made a mistake so crucial that we can’t shake it?
-How many of us have ever stopped, in the midst obsessing, that this mistake happened so long ago that most of the people involved won’t remember it?
-Most people don’t.
-Most people are blessed and cursed with short-term memories.
+Most of us have experienced a bout of insomnia after what we considered a crucial mistake.
+How many of us have made a mistake so crucial that we couldn’t shake it?
+Most of us are blessed with a short-term, and we forget.
 We’ve all made mistakes though.
 We’ve made errors in judgment based on uninformed choices, and dumb decisions that seemed so right at the time.
-Most of us are able to move on in life, even after making decisions that proved catastrophic at the time.
-Most of us have never made a decision, or series of decisions that proved so catastrophic that people will be talking them nearly one hundred years from now, characterizing our choices as some of the worst mistakes in human history.
+Most of us are able to move on in life, even after making decisions we deemed catastrophic at the time.
+Most of us have never made a decision, or series of decisions, that proved so catastrophic that people will be talking about them nearly one hundred years from now.
+Most of us have never had others characterize our mistake as one of the worst in human history.
 Other than those decisions made by those involved in the Black Sox Scandal, there might only be one person, in baseball, who continues to be mocked, ridiculed, and derided over one hundred years after he made a series of historically poor decisions.

-Harry Herbert Frazee (June 29, 1880 – June 4, 1929) was an American theatrical agent, producer, and director, and he remained successful in this field until the day he died.
+Harry Herbert Frazee (June 29, 1880 – June 4, 1929) was an American theatrical agent, producer, and director, and he remained relatively successful in this field until the day he died.
 He also happened to be a successful boxing promoter who once landed one of heavyweight champion Jack Johnson’s matches.
-Harry Frazee also bought the 1915 and 1916 World Series champion Boston Red Sox, who won the 1918 World Series for him.
-After that World Series, Frazee sold a player who helped the Sox win all of those World Series, including the 1912 World Series championship.
+Harry Frazee then bought the 1915 and 1916 World Series champion Boston Red Sox, who won the 1918 World Series for him.
+After that World Series, Frazee sold a player who helped the Sox win those three World Series championships and the 1912 World Series championship.
 That error in judgement might’ve haunted any other normal man, but it was only the start for Harry Frazee.
-He proceeded down this road, selling and selling and trading almost all of the best players on those teams.
+He proceeded down this road, selling and trading almost all of the best players on those teams.
 Yet, for all of those moves, and the relative successes and failures of Harry’s life, many believe his tombstone should read, “Here lies Harry Herbert Frazee, the man who sold Babe Ruth.”

 Most writers love to write provocative articles from an angle no one has ever considered before.
 We enjoy taking a well-known story and providing a non-traditional perspective that opens our readers eyes to “the other side”.
 The other side, of the story we now call The Curse of the Bambino involves a suggestion that the conditions surrounding Harry Frazee’s sale of Babe Ruth to the Yankees were a lot more complicated than most people know.
 The author of such a provocative article is then obligated to back up his assessment with data that supports his thesis.
 This thesis becomes more provocative when the author can provide data that most people don’t know.

-Anytime we read an article that suggests a matter is far more complicated than we ever knew, our natural inclination is to weed through their narrative to find the simple truths.
+Anytime an author suggests a matter is far more complicated than we ever knew, our natural inclination is to weed through their narrative to find the simple truths.
 One simple truth that permeates all of the articles written on this topic is that Harry Frazee made historical mistakes, and those mistakes led to the Yankee dynasty of the 1920’s and the early part of the 1930’s.

 Another simple truth that is all but impossible to ignore is that the Red Sox won three World Series in four years before the sales and sale/trades, and they finished no higher than fifth in the thirteen years following the sales/trades.
 Other than a blip in 1925, the Yankees finished no lower than third in their league, and they won seven pennants and four World Series championships over the same thirteen-year period, following the trades and sales.
 Another fact that’s impossible to ignore in all of the data is that among all the players involved, there were three people most responsible for this shift in the balance of power, Babe Ruth of course, Harry Frazee, and former Boston Red Sox manager-turned-New York Yankee business manager (general manager) Ed Barrow.